 If you were traveling at a hundred and eighty six thousand, two hundred and eighty-two miles per second, at the speed of light, it would take you four and a half light years, to reach the nearest star you can see at night.
 A light year is how far light travels in one year.
 In one year, light will travel six trillion miles.
 Now the nearest star is Alpha Centauri, four and a half light years away, which means that the nearest star that you can see at night, is something like twenty-seven trillion miles away!
 And that is just the nearest star in our galaxy.

 If we could get in a spaceship today and leave planet earth at that speed, it would take us only eight and a half minutes to pass the sun, which is ninety-three million miles away.
 And as we headed out through our solar system, past Mars and Jupiter and Saturn, Neptune and Uranus and Pluto, we would be heading out to the Milky Way galaxy, which is still part of the galaxy we live in, and there are over one hundred billion stars the size of our sun or bigger in the Milky Way galaxy.

 As huge as this sounds, ours is one of the smallest galaxies in the universe!
-In fact, astronomers with the two hundred inch telescope at Mount Palomar in California estimate that in the cup of the Big Dipper constellation alone, there are over one million galaxies the size of our Milky Way or bigger!
+In fact, astronomers with the two hundred inch telescope at Mount Palomar in California estimate that in the cup of the Big Dipper constellation alone, there is over one million galaxies the size of our Milky Way or bigger!
 Just in the cup of the Big Dipper.